Lightnet/threenextreact/README.md

 ```

 # DESIGN:THREE (work in progress)
+- editor modular component
 - there are main and sub component to handle editor.
 - main where the editor handle call from sub childrens.
   - compoent rely on call backs and event to handle
 - sub compoent are out side of the editor like window tabs.
 It would required some web socket events.
--

 # DESIGN: API (work in progress)
-- server to client
-- client to server
+- fetch and query
 - to handle json object format.
-- database save and load on server
+- database save, load, edit and delete on server
 - need auth and access key between layers

 # DESIGN:UI: (work in progress)